01 of 08

-Whether you want to dye frosting (as pictured below) or cake batter, milkshakes or pancakes, there's no need to turn to artificial colors—plenty of common, everyday fruits and vegetables can get the job done.
-Some specific examples are below, but feel free to work from this assumption: if something stains your hands while handling it, it can dye food.Continue to 2 of 8 below.
+Whether you want to dye frosting, cake batter, milkshakes, or pancakes, there's no need to turn to artificial colors.
+There are plenty of common, everyday fruits and vegetables that can get the job done.
+Use these specific examples, but feel free to work from this assumption: if something stains your hands while handling it, it can dye food.Continue to 2 of 8 below.

 02 of 08

 Beets = Pink to Magenta